Who's Behind the Dark Horse Report?

-What's in the Blog?
+What's on the Site?

 Politics, but simplified.

 Each month two to three 'Reports' will be published which analyse recent key events and issues involving Canadian politics.
 These Reports are broken down into an easy to understand format that's both interesting and informative.
 Additional articles aimed at explaining the overall political process, including interviews with political and community leaders, will also be published periodically.
-While this probably sounds quite boring, it's my goal to make it as engaging and easy to follow as possible to help increase Canadian political engagement.
+While this probably sounds quite boring, it's our goal to make it as engaging and easy to follow as possible to help increase Canadian political engagement.

 Can it Get Any Easier?